 Step 1.
 First, open the Registry Editor.

-For that, press Windows + R keys on the keyboard to open the Run dialog box.
-In the Run box, type regedit and hit Enter from the keyboard.
+For that, press the Windows + R keys on the keyboard to open the Run dialog box.
+In the Run box, type regedit and hit Enter on the keyboard.

 Step 2.
 When the Registry Editor window opens, navigate to the following key in the left sidebar:-